stevenwritescode/react-ui-eval/README.md

 # 7 Factor React UI Evaluation

+## Notes from Steven

+`master` contains the work that was completed on this challenge in the first hour.
+The `completed` branch has the fully completed challenge, which took another couple of hours with some refactoring.

 ## Objective

 The goal is to take an input of nested arrays filled with single digit integers and translate